 Danfoss is working with Marinel, an electrical consulting company that specializes in the design and application of shipboard power distribution and automation systems, and acts as Danfoss’s system integrator in Turkey.
 The hybrid system will include power take-off and power take-in machines, converters, grid solutions for the AC network and DC/DC solutions connected to the yacht’s batteries, all of which will operate via a DC cabinet and the electronic control system.
 The company says its system will be configured so that the energy flow can go to and be taken from all directions, such as from the generator and motor to the grid or from the grid to the yacht’s batteries.

-Bering says that when operating in hybrid mode, the 145 will have a range of over 19,300km (12,000 miles) at an average cruising speed of 9kts and be capable of docking and mooring in full electric mode.
+Bering says that the 145 will have a range of over 19,300km (12,000 miles) at an average cruising speed of 9kts and be capable of docking and mooring in full electric mode.
 The vessel will feature a master bedroom and a further five guestrooms, quarters for the 12-person crew, as well as dedicated dining, entertainment and lounge areas.
-Bering predicts that the 145 will save on average 33 tons of CO2 per year compared with a traditional, diesel-only vessel.